dae-cpp/dae-cpp.github.io/docs/solver-options.md

 # Solver Options class

-The Solver Options class, `daecpp::SolverOptions,` allows the user to redefine and fine-tune the DAE solver options.
+The Solver Options class, `daecpp::SolverOptions`, allows the user to redefine and fine-tune the DAE solver options.
 To do so, the user should create an object of the Solver Options class, update parameters of interest by accessing public variables (see [example](#example) below), and then provide the updated object to the solver function `solve`.

 The table below contains a complete list of all options accessible via the Solver Options class.